-Consult Identify the community-led projects with the community and other stakeholders Use participatory methods such as FGDs, surveys, mapping exercises or other methods to collect data and feedback.
-Establish a project selection community committee, including CCCM agency staff, local authorities if appropriate, host community if appropriate, and others depending on context, to analyze and rank the needs according to their urgency, feasibility, impact, and available funding.
+Consult 1.
+Identify the community-led projects with the community and other Conodit stakeholders a.
+Use participatory methods such as FGDs, surveys, mapping exercises or other methods to collect data and feedback. b.
+Establishing a project selection committee (including CCCM agency staff, community members, local authorities if appropriate, host community if appropriate, and others depending on context to analyze and rank the needs according to their urgency, feasibility, impact, and available funding.
 Design After selecting the priority need, the community shall identify the best solution(s) to meet the need.
-Support the community with the information they need to make an informed decision about the solution.
-In this step, identify: Community's contribution.
+In this step, clarify: Community's contribution.
 This refers to the resources and capacities that the community can mobilize and provide for the implementation of the solution, such as labor, skills, materials, tools, funds, etc. For example, if the solution is to build a water point, the community can contribute by digging ditches for the pipes, providing pipes or bricks, building the base for the water stands, etc. Contribution from other stakeholders, such as local authorities, landowners, other NGOs, private sector, etc. They can support with resources or capacities for the implementation of the solution, such as permits, land, services, equipment, funds, etc. Using the example of the water point solution, other stakeholders can contribute by granting access to water sources, providing water quality testing or maintenance services, donating pumps or tanks, etc. Support needed from the CCCM partner, such as technical guidance, training, monitoring, advocacy, materials, tools, funds, etc. For example, if the solution is to build a water point, the CCCM partner can support by facilitating technical guidance on design and construction standards, training on operation and management, monitoring on quality and functionality, support with coordination gaps, providing materials or tools that are not available or affordable by the community or other stakeholders, etc. Cost effectiveness.
-This refers to the comparison of the costs and benefits of the solution or different possible solutions to meet the same need, considering factors such as feasibility, sustainability, efficiency, impact, etc. The community should identify and compare these costs and benefits for each solution and select the one that is most cos the objectives, activities, budget and BOQs, key indicators and roles and responsibilities of each entity involved in the project. a.
-Ensure that the project is coordinated with the relevant technical sector.
-Implement 4.
-Carry out the project activities according to the agreed plan.
+This refers to the comparison of the costs and benefits of the solution or different possible solutions to meet the same need, considering factors such as feasibility, sustainability, efficiency, impact, etc. The community should identify and compare these costs and benefits for each solution and select the one that is most cost effective according to their criteria and preferences.
+Support t Implement Carry out the project activities according to the agreed plan.
 Ensure that all activities are conducted in a participatory manner with active involvement of the community members.
 Provide regular updates on progress, challenges and achievements to the CCCM cluster coordination team and other stakeholders.
-Participate in managing any changes or risks that may affect the project delivery or quality.
+Manage any changes or risks that may affect the project delivery or quality.
 Monitor 5.
 Monitor the project performance using quantitative and qualitative methods such as observation, interviews, surveys, feedback mechanisms or other tools.
 Collect and analyze data on outputs, outcomes and impact of the project activities using predefined indicators and targets.
 Where possible, take corrective actions to resolve any issues or deviations from the plan.
 Hand over 6.
 Ensure proper handover of the project as per the guidance above.
 Evaluate Upon completion, report the CLP on ActivityInfo, attaching the Status Report (annex 2).
 Involve the community and other stakeholders in assessing the project achievements, challenges, and recommendations.
 Three months after completion of the CLP, conduct an impact evaluation to assess its relevance, effectiveness, efficiency, and impact.
 Document and share lessons learned, best practices and recommendations for future improvement or replication.
-Summarize your findings in the Results and Impact Report (annex 3) in ActivityInfo.
-Reports will be compiled and shared with Cluster partners to exchange lessons learned and best practices that will help them in their planning CLPs.
+Submit the Results and Impact Report (annex 3) in ActivityInfo.
+Both reports in annexes 2 and 3 will be compiled and shared anonymously with Cluster partners to exchange lessons learned and best practices that will help them in their planning CLPs.